Incredible innovations that are changing travel as we know it

 Accor Hotels/Sebastien Dupic

-Imagine a hotel that can simply be picked up and moved on to a new location: that’s the USP of the Flying Nest, the brainchild of French hospitality group Accor.
+Imagine a hotel that can simply be picked up and moved on to a new location.
+That’s the USP of the Flying Nest, the brainchild of French hospitality group Accor.
 Slick guestrooms are housed within converted marine containers that can be shifted and assembled at the drop of a hat.
-So far the hotel has popped up at a beach, a festival and a ski resort in the French Alps.
+The hotel has popped up at a beach, a festival and a ski resort in the French Alps.

 A hotel on the move